 Information on prerequisites for application and requirements for acceptance are available in the Cooperative Education Office, 242 Nedderman Hall, and on the College of Engineering Web site .

-The seven departments in the College of Engineering offer 9 doctoral degrees and 19 master's degrees in engineering. with over 1300 Masters students and almost 500 doctoral students.
-In addition to 6 Organized Research Centers of Excellence , there are more than 40 research centers, laboratories and groups producing more than $40 million in research for government and private industry.
+The seven departments in the College of Engineering offer 9 doctoral degrees and 14 master's degrees in engineering. with more than 2,100 master's students and 500 doctoral students.
+In addition to two Organized Research Centers of Excellence , there are 75 research centers, laboratories and groups producing more than $37 million in research for government and private industry.

 The college is a leader in distance education, providing a convenient way for working engineers to pursue a master's degree.
 Starting with TAGER, a dedicated microwave communications link in 1975, courses are now distributed on the Internet in streaming video, providing a very convenient access to students.
 More information can be found at Engineering Online .